Awni00/relational-convolutions/rebuttals/icml/wwyA.md

 First, we summarize the architecture at a high level.

 1. Pairwise relations between object features are computed using the multi-dimensional inner product relations (MD-IPR) module.
 This is achieved by learning feature maps that extract or 'filter' attributes for comparison through an inner product.
-Multiple feature maps enable the consideration of multi-dimensional relations.
 This produces a **relation tensor**.
 2. A set of **graphlet filters** are learned which represent a template of the relational pattern within a group of objects.
-This template is matched against patches of the relation tensor through a novel **relational convolution** operation.
+The graphlet filters are "convolved" with the relation tensor through a novel **relational convolution** operation.
 This operation computes a *representation of the relational pattern in each group of objects*.
 3. We propose an attention-based operation, which we call **"group attention"**, to *learn the relevant groupings end-to-end*.
 Group attention retrieves the relevant objects for each group *differentiably*.
-This approach alleviates the need to consider a combinatorial number of groups during the computation of the relational convolution, addressing a key technical challenge.
+This approach alleviates the need to consider a combinatorial number of groups during the computation of the relational convolution, addressing a key technical challenge (this is part of how we achieve linear complexity).
 4. The **relational convolution** operation returns a sequence of new "objects" (i.e., a sequence of vectors), with each object now representing the relational pattern within a group of input objects.
 This enables the overall operation to be repeated in order to *learn representations of higher-order relations*.

 With this high-level overview, we now describe the relational convolution operation in more technical detail.
-We will draw the contrast to standard spatial convolutions for both relational convolutions with discrete groups (Section 3.1) and relational convolutions with group attention (Section 3.2).
+We will draw the contrast to standard spatial convolutions for both relational convolutions with discrete groups (Section 3.1 of the paper) and relational convolutions with group attention (Section 3.2 of the paper).

 ### Relational Convolutions with Discrete Groups